CultBeauty/github-webhookd/README.md

 Tiny daemon that runs API for GitHub Webhooks and triggers Jenkins jobs.

-If you have your projects' repositories in GitHub, your builds done by Jenkins and you'd like code changes to trigger jobs then this tool does it. github-webhookd runs as a daemon in the background and exposes API to receive GitHub Webhooks.
+If you have your projects' repositories in GitHub, your builds done by Jenkins and you'd like code changes to trigger jobs then this tool is for it. github-webhookd runs as a daemon in the background and exposes API to receive GitHub Webhooks.
 You can add a webhook in the Settings section of your GitHub repository.
 See [Setup Webhook in GitHub](#setup-webhook) section for more